mika-cn/mika-cn.github.io/maoxian-web-clipper/native-app/index.md

 ## Intro

 This is a little application.
-We develope it to provide download function for MaoXian Web Clipper.
-After Setting up this application, We can avoid conflict with your download manage extension. :)
+We develope it to enhance MaoXian's abilities.

+## Features

+* Download file (to avoid conflic with download manage extention)
+* Delete clipping file (when you delete a clipping record in clipping history page, it delete files that relative to that record)

 ## Installation